All the information you need on how to access and use the National Education Union’s escalation app.

 Many colleges are taking a blended approach to learning to enable social distancing between learners and learner groups, such as 50% on-site and 50% off-site learning.
 This reduces the need for learners and staff to be always on-site thus minimising contact between individuals and the spread of infection.

 The NEU’s joint union checklist will assist you in discussing and agreeing plans with your employer.
-Employers should be discussing and agreeing plans for September with all staff and ensuring safety measures are in place before pupils return in September.
+Employers should be discussing and agreeing plans with all staff and ensuring safety measures are in place.
 The checklist sets out the measures which each employer should be considering.
 As the science develops, the checklist will be kept under review and may be revised.

 The NEU shares the concerns of Black members about their particular vulnerability as outlined in this NEU briefing.
 We have answers to frequently asked questions specific to Black educators.
 The NEU’s advice for members in higher risk groups outlines the support which the NEU will offer.